diffusiondata/diffusion-kafka-connect/README.md

 ### Introduction

-The [Diffusion Kafka Connector](https://github.com/diffusiondata/diffusion-kafka-connect) is a Kafka connector application that can be used to integrate a Kafka cluster with a Diffusion cluster.
+The [Diffusion Kafka Connector](https://github.com/diffusiondata/diffusion-kafka-connect) is a Kafka connector application that can be used to integrate Kafka with Diffusion server.
 Source and sink connectors are provided to publish messages from [Kafka](http://kafka.apache.org) topics to [Diffusion](https://www.diffusiondata.com) topics and vice versa.

 Connecting a Diffusion server enables real-time streaming of data stored in Kafka to endpoints like web browsers, mobile apps, and IoT devices, reliably and at scale.